-Bachelor of Digital Marketing Communications (Honours) (Co-op)
+Bachelor of Digital Marketing Communication (Honours) (Co-op)

 The four-year Bachelor of Digital Marketing Communication (Honours) degree provides students with a foundation in digital storytelling and digital technology, allowing them to effectively craft a message for a target audience and to create a communications plan to disseminate this message.